bartmichu/node-urbackup-server-api/README.md

 To use this module, ensure you have the following:

-  - An Active LTS or Maintenance LTS version (https://nodejs.org/en/about/previous-releases)
+  - An Active LTS or Maintenance LTS version of Node.js (https://nodejs.org/en/about/previous-releases)
   - A current release of the UrBackup Server

 ## CHANGELOG